Sarah Koenig: Career

 After graduating from college Koenig began working as a reporter at The East Hampton Star.
 Then she worked in Russia as a reporter for ABC News and later for The New York Times.
 She covered the State House (politics) for the Concord Monitor and later for the Baltimore Sun.

 She began working as a producer for This American Life in January 2004.
 She co-produced the 2006 Peabody Award-winning episode of This American Life titled "Habeas Schmabeas."

-In 2013, she began work on a spinoff podcast of the This American Life radio program titled Serial, which debuted in October 2014.
+In 2013, she began work on a spinoff podcast of the This American Life radio program titled Serial, which debuted in October 2014 with a first season initially consisting of twelve episodes.
 Serial was honored with a Peabody award in April 2015, noting that it took podcasting into the cultural mainstream.
+As of 2024, Serial has four seasons.

 Recognition and honors

 TIME magazine named Koenig one of "The 100 Most Influential People" on April 16, 2015.
 Also in 2015, she was named as one of The Forward 50.